jauhien/g-common/README.md

 I'm planning to rewrite g-common from here: http://git.overlays.gentoo.org/gitweb/?p=proj/g-cran.git;a=summary

-The reason is project seems to be abandoned and currently is broken.
+The reason is project is abandoned.

 Current status:

 - README written ;-)

-- experiments on getting it working, comming soon )
+- first draft

 I've created this github repository for my one purposes as a place for documentation/code.
 Any information here is for documenting development of this tool.
-There is nothing working currently.
 Any advices are appreciated. )

 **g-common** allows you to use non-PMS style repositories in Gentoo